binerogroup/documentation/networking/security-groups/openstack-horizon.rst

 Creating a security group
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a :doc:`security group <index>` using the :doc:`/getting-started/managing-your-cloud/openstack-horizon`
+To create a :doc:`security group <index>` by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Network** and then **Security Groups** in the sidebar menu.